1. Engineering Feat

 - Lalibela in Lucy’s People: An Ethiopian Memoir: Chapter 12

-- To read about conservation needed now, click here.
+- To read about conservation needed now, tap or click here.

 - Featured Image: Top of Bete Giyorgis Lalibela Viewed at Ground Level © Mesfin Tadesse, 2017